eclipse-ecsp/entities/README.md

 - Retries of a device message `RetryRecord` along with tracking the number of retries.
 - Maintaining Vehicle ID to Device ID mapping `VehicleIdDeviceIdMapping` and connection status `VehicleIdDeviceIdStatus`
 - Added capability to add `UserContext` on event
-- Scheduling events and create and delete operations on a schedule event along with `Firing` information - the time at which the schedule was fired.
+- Scheduling events and create and delete operations on a schedule event along with `Firing` information at time the schedule was fired

 # Table of Contents
 * [Getting Started](#getting-started)